uadmin/uadmin/docs/api.rst

 **uadmin.Log**
 ^^^^^^^^^^^^^^
-Log is a system in uAdmin used to add, modify, and delete the status of the user activities.
+Log is a system in uAdmin that is used to add, modify, and delete the status of the user activities.

 Syntax: